Welcome to the Ané lab!

 relevant in modern agriculture and economy.

-Our laboratory seeks to understand and manipulate the
+We seek to understand and manipulate the

 controlling symbiotic associations between plants and microbes.